Skip to content

 Key Insight:

 Denser fluids exert more pressure at the same depth.
-For instance, mercury, with its high density (13,600 kg/m³), generates much higher pressure than water (1,000 kg/m³) at an equivalent depth. - Gravitational Field Strength
+For instance, mercury, with its high density (13,600 kg/m³), generates much higher pressure than water (1,000 kg/m³) at an equivalent depth.
+Learn more about density vs. pressure at a fixed depth here

 In stronger gravitational fields, like on Jupiter, the pressure at the same depth would be much higher compared to Earth.